 - According to a survey by Statista of 29000 Americans, 61% of them eat donuts.

-- There is a Guinness world record by Philip Joseph Santoro of eating a jam donut quickly, without hands or licking the donut from lips and he did it in 11.41 seconds.
+- There is a Guinness world record by Philip Joseph Santoro for eating a jam donut quickly, without hands or licking the donut from his lips and he did it in 11.41 seconds.

-- The famous author, Washington Irwin was the first person to explain donut in print.
+- The famous author, Washington Irwin was the first person to explain donuts in print.

-- According to stats, approximately 10 billion donuts are made in the US every year.
+- According to statistics, approximately 10 billion donuts are made in the US every year.